MichaelPS95/Human-Genome-Sequencing-on-Computing-Clusters-Software-Experiments-and-Analysis/README.md

 Once the ./cluster-configure.sh script is done running, you need to exit the ssh session before moving on to running experiments.

-To set up the reference data in the /mydata directory on all the nodes run
+To set up the reference data in the /mydata directory on all the nodes run:
 ```
 screen -S setup
 ${HOME}/EVA/scripts/copy_files.sh 5